Posted on February 26 2018

 Omega Speedmaster Professional (1969)

-1965’s Gemini 3 mission was the first to use these officially qualified watches and later that year Ed White wore one as he made the first American space walk during Gemini 4.
-The watch was subsequently worn on Apollo 11, the moon landing.
+1965’s Gemini 3 mission was the first to use these officially qualified watches.
+Later that year Ed White wore one as he made the first American spacewalk during Gemini 4.
+The watch was subsequently worn on Apollo 11 - the moon landing.

 “few things are less necessary when walking around on the Moon than knowing what time it is in Houston, Texas.
 Nonetheless, being a watch guy, I decided to strap the Speedmaster onto my right wrist”

 Sadly, this is another historically significant watch that is now lost.
 This time when Aldrin sent it to The Smithsonian.